A little about Bhaktapur

-- Char Dham, the representative gods of Kashi, India
+- Char Dham, the representative temples of Kashi

 - Gate to the durbar square made of brick and plastered over with white Ilme